datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 5 March 2026

 ## Backup Service
-* Updated the version of the Java AWS SDK that OpsCenter uses.
+* Updated the version of the Java AWS SDK that OpsCenter uses due to EOL of the previous version.
+WARNING: Some generic s3 providers only support the older version of the SDK.
+OpsCenter will not be able to back up to those providers.
+A work around is planned for OpsCenter 6.8.49.
 (OPSC-17745)
 * Fixed a bug that could cause the backup status of a node to be switched from “completed” to “running” and thus prevent cleanup from running.
 (OPSC-17775)
 * Fixed an issue where backup location validation would fail for non-Azure locations.
 (OPSC-17780)